John Rae (explorer): Death and legacy

-John Rae died from an aneurysm in Kensington on 22 July 1893.
+John Rae died from an aneurysm in Kensington, west London, on 22 July 1893.
 A week later his body arrived in Orkney.
-He was buried at St Magnus Cathedral, Kirkwall.
+He was buried at St Magnus Cathedral in Kirkwall, Orkney.

 A memorial to Rae, lying as in sleep upon the ground, is inside the cathedral.
 The memorial by North Ronaldsay sculptor Ian Scott, unveiled at Stromness pierhead in 2013, is a statue of Rae with an inscription describing him as "the discoverer of the final link in the first navigable Northwest Passage."
 Rae Strait, Rae Isthmus, Rae River, Mount Rae, Point Rae, and Rae-Edzo were all named for him.

 The outcome of Lady Franklin's efforts to glorify the dead of the Franklin expedition meant that Rae, who had discovered evidence suggesting a much less noble fate, was shunned somewhat by the British establishment.
 Although he found the first clue to the fate of Franklin, Rae was never awarded a knighthood, nor was he remembered at the time of his death, dying quietly in London.
 In comparison, fellow Scot and contemporary explorer David Livingstone was buried with full imperial honours in Westminster Abbey.

 Historians have since studied Rae's expeditions and his roles in finding the Northwest Passage and learning the fate of Franklin's crew.
 Authors such as Ken McGoogan have noted Rae was willing to adopt and learn the ways of indigenous Arctic peoples, which made him stand out as the foremost specialist of his time in cold-climate survival and travel.
 Rae also respected Inuit customs, traditions, and skills, which went against the beliefs of many 19th-century Europeans that most native peoples were too primitive to offer anything of educational value.